facebook/componentkit/_docs/09-component-actions.md

 <div class="note-important">
   <p>
-    <code>CKComponentAction</code> is a C++ object.
-ObjC block captures C++ objects passed by reference (<code>const&</code>) by reference.
-That can lead to memory bugs where an action you want to trigger doesn't exist anymore.
-Avoid this by passing the action by value or creating a copy.
+    <code>CKTypedComponentAction</code> is a C++ object which can lead to subtle problems when a <code>CKTypedComponentAction</code> reference (e.g. <code>CKTypedComponentAction &</code> or <code>const CKTypedComponentAction &</code>) is captured by a block.
+The reason?
+C++ references are not managed by ARC, which can result in crashes that are difficult to debug.
+The best way to avoid this problem is the pass actions by value, or by explicitly creating a copy for use within the block.
   </p>
 </div>